 The main thing that has changed over the years is the materials used to make a kayak.
 In the 1950s, fibreglass came onto the market, and in 1984 the first plastic kayak was made.
 Kayaks are now a lot sturdier, lightweight and multi-use than they used to be.

-Canoeing and kayaking as a sport dates back to the Scottish explorer John MacGregor, who designed the Rob Roy canoe in 1845, named after his famous relative and based on Inuit sketchings.
-He then formed the British Royal Canoe Club in 1866.
-They began competitive canoeing with their first regatta in 1873, and MacGregor founded the American Canoe Association in 1890.
+Canoeing and kayaking as sports date back to the Scottish explorer John MacGregor, who designed the Rob Roy canoe in 1845.
+It was named after his famous relative and based on Inuit sketchings.
+He then formed the British Royal Canoe Club in 1866, which began competitive canoeing with their first regatta in 1873.
+MacGregor went on to found the American Canoe Association in 1890.

-Kayaking became part of the Olympic Games as early as 1936 and kayaks are now used for slalom sports, kayak polo, kayaking rivers, whitewater rapids, for peaceful exploration and for much, much more.
+Kayaking became part of the Olympic Games as early as 1936.
+Kayaks are now used for slalom sports, kayak polo, kayaking rivers, whitewater rapids, for peaceful exploration and for much, much more.

 What equipment do I need to start kayaking?

-You don’t need an awful lot to get kayaking, but the things that you do need aren’t exactly things you can pick up at the local supermarket.
+You don’t need an awful lot to get kayaking.
+But the things that you do need aren’t exactly things you can pick up at the local supermarket.
 Unless that supermarket is Aldi or Lidl, maybe.
-You can buy anything from those places.
+You can buy pretty much anything from those places…

 First of all, you need a kayak of course.
 Can’t go kayaking without one of them.
 A beginner’s kayak will cost a few hundred pounds while an advanced kayak will go into the thousands.
 You can, of course, rent kayaks from numerous places, which is a great place to get started.
-You can also get cheap inflatable kayaks, though these aren’t suitable for much exploration, they can be a great way to start and to get out on your local waterways on the cheap (see: Aldi and Lidl).
+You can also get cheap inflatable kayaks.
+Though these aren’t suitable for much exploration, they can be a great way to start and to get out on your local waterways on the cheap (see: Aldi and Lidl).